Advertisment

 “While we have witnessed a tremendous shift in commerce and financial services, there has been increased in cyberattacks and the global pandemic has revealed gaps in business continuity plans and IT operations.
 The joint DSCI-PayPal report examines the various types of fraud focusing on consumers, merchants, and cybersecurity as well as future fraud possibilities, amplified by COVID-19, such as supply chain vulnerabilities and risk transfer controls.
 Small businesses and vulnerable communities will continue to struggle as the pandemic and its economic consequences continue to play out.
 Therefore, developing the right solutions will be essential to enhancing small business resiliency and the recovery of the overall economy.”

-paypal dsci
+dsci paypal

 Advertisment